-This activity should only be reported in Total time, Line D.1.
-Line F.1 should not reflect this activity since these individual deposits are not equal to or greater than \$100 thousand.
+These deposits should only be reported in Line D.1.
+Line F.1 should not include these deposits since they are not greater than or equal to \$100 thousand.

 • True or False True

 Commercial paper issued by XYZ Bank Head Office, or if issued by a U.S. branch or agency, deposited for a period greater than 7 days is reportable as a time deposit.